 “As an SEO practitioner, I like the new opportunities Instant presents.
 It means you either have to up your game or get out of the way.
-Google Instant demands that practitioners become more aware of what Google Suggest is recommending to searchers, how to influence Google Suggest’s recommendations, and how to win at the more competitive terms that are being predicted by Google.”
+Google Instant demands that practitioners become more aware of what Google Suggest is recommending to searchers, how to influence Google Suggest’s recommendations, and how to win at the more competitive terms that Google is predicting.”

 What else do ecommerce merchants need to know about Instant?

 “Google Instant isn’t anything to get stressed about.
-In regards to SEO, Google Instant is not a ‘game changer’ or a ‘disruptive technology.’
+Regarding SEO, Google Instant is not a ‘game changer’ or a ‘disruptive technology.’
 I’d argue it’s not even a major SEO development.
 It’s nowhere near the impact of Bing powering Yahoo’s results, for instance.

 “Also, as a heads-up, Google Instant will be rolled out onto Google News, Google Images, and onto mobile devices in the coming months.”